kishan-job/React-Learning/ReactImpNote/useEffect.md

   );
 }

-In this example, if the userId prop changes, the useEffect hook will re-run, fetching new user data.
+In this example, if the userId prop changes, the useEffect hook will automatically re-run, fetching the new user data.
 The Cleanup Function
-The useEffect hook can optionally return a function.
-This returned function is called the "cleanup function."
-Its purpose is to perform any necessary cleanup before the component unmounts or before the effect re-runs.
-This is crucial for preventing memory leaks and managing resources.
+The useEffect hook can optionally return a function, known as the "cleanup function."
+Its purpose is to perform any necessary cleanup operations before the component unmounts or before the effect re-runs.
+This is vital for preventing memory leaks and efficiently managing resources.
-The cleanup function runs:
+The cleanup function executes in two key scenarios:
- * Before the effect re-runs: If the dependencies change, the previous effect's cleanup function runs before the new effect function executes.
+ * Before the effect re-runs: If the dependencies change, the cleanup function of the previous effect runs before the new effect function is executed.
- * When the component unmounts: When the component is removed from the DOM, the cleanup function of its last effect runs.
+ * When the component unmounts: When the component is removed from the DOM, the cleanup function associated with its last effect runs.
-Common uses for cleanup functions:
+Common uses for cleanup functions include:
- * Removing event listeners: To prevent memory leaks.
+ * Removing event listeners: To prevent memory leaks when components are no longer active.
- * Clearing timers: To stop setTimeout or setInterval calls.
+ * Clearing timers: To stop setTimeout or setInterval calls that are no longer needed.
- * Unsubscribing from subscriptions: To prevent listening to events on an unmounted component. import React, { useState, useEffect } from 'react';
+ * Unsubscribing from subscriptions: To prevent listening to events on a component that has been unmounted. import React, { useState, useEffect } from 'react';

 function TimerComponent() {